Celtic Park: Other uses

 Celtic Park has been a home venue for the Scotland national football team over 20 times, the most of any ground apart from the national stadium, Hampden Park.
 Scotland secured qualification for the 1998 FIFA World Cup with a 2–0 win against Latvia at Celtic Park having beaten Austria there by the same scoreline earlier in the qualifying process, and in 2006 achieved a 6–0 scoreline against the Faroe Islands at the stadium after Hampden was double-booked with a Robbie Williams concert.

 The ground most recently hosted a Scotland game in November 2014 (a UEFA Euro 2016 qualifier against Republic of Ireland, won 1–0) when Hampden was unavailable because it had been reconfigured for use as an athletics stadium during the 2014 Commonwealth Games.
 Celtic Park also hosted both national cup finals during the 2013–14 season for this reason.
 While Hampden Park was being redeveloped during the 1990s, Celtic Park hosted the 1993 and 1998 Scottish Cup Finals and the 1993, 1996 and 1998 Scottish League Cup Finals, all five featuring Rangers, which were played before, during and after Celtic Park's own major redevelopments.

 Before the First World War, Celtic Park was a multi-event venue.
 It hosted the first ever composite rules shinty-hurling match in Scotland, in 1897.
 Track and field meetings were held every summer, while the only World Cycling Championship to be staged in Scotland was held at Celtic Park in 1897.
 An experimental floodlit football game was played on Christmas Day 1893.
 This was unsuccessful due to the ball repeatedly striking the lamps, which were hung over the pitch by wiring.
 Rugby league football was first played in Scotland at Celtic Park, when it hosted a game between a Northern Rugby Football Union representative side and the touring Australian team in 1909.
 Open-air Masses and a parade for the Coronation of King George V were staged.
 Celtic Park, along with many other football stadiums, hosted recruitment drives during the First World War.
 During one such event at Celtic Park, a demonstration of trench warfare was carried out.
+The quarter-final of the All-Ireland Hurling Championship between Kilkenny and Glasgow was held at the stadium on 21 June 1913.
 The first pukka speedway race meeting in Scotland was held at Celtic Park on 28 April 1928.
 It staged 12 meetings in all before closing in July 1928 (although some of the events may have been staged at the neighbouring Nelson Recreation Ground).